 The school has a learning support team and a specialist learning support base room to meet the needs of students with profound & multiple learning difficulties.
-This consists of a co-ordinating teacher and 1.5 learning support assistants plus additional hydro-therapy support.
+This consists of a co-ordinating teacher and additional provision in the form of learning support assistants plus additional hydro-therapy support if this is identified as a need.
 The team works on a strictly timetabled basis working with class teams and departments.
-The amount of input each student receives form the team is entirely on an individual needs basis and is adjusted to meet the student's needs over time.
+The amount of input each student receives from the team is entirely on an individual needs basis and is adjusted to meet the student's needs over time.

 - The team withdraws the student from his/her class group for intensive work in the base room which has been designed for the purpose with specialist facilities or in another of the school's facilities.
-These spaces can provide a very stimulating and/or focused environment individually tailored for intensive interaction. - The team members also offer outreach work where they join the class teams to support the Grove students to access the curriculum alongside their peers. - The Learning Support co-ordinator and team support the class teachers in curriculum planning, IEPs and reporting. - Members of the student's class team (teaching or support staff) can work with students in the base room to support work in the class and for professional development.
+These spaces can provide a very stimulating and/or focused environment individually tailored for intensive interaction. - The team members also offer outreach work where they join the class teams to support the Grove students to access the curriculum alongside their peers. - The Learning Support co-ordinator and team support the class teachers in curriculum planning, IEPs/ILPs and reporting. - Members of the student's class team (teaching or support staff) can work with students in the base room to support work in the class and for professional development.